<img height="1" width="1" style="display:none" src="https://www.facebook.com/tr?id=278116885016877&amp;ev=PageView&amp;noscript=1">

 What Is A DXP (Digital Experience Platform)?

 When it comes to answering what a Digital Experience Platform is, there is a lot of noise.
-Everybody is an expert and has different takes on the topic.
+Everybody is a DXP developer and has different takes on the topic.
 But Gartner defines DXP as a cohesive and integrated technology that is designed to enable the management, composition, optimization, and delivery of digital experiences through multiple customer journey touchpoints.

 A DXP platform achieves this feat of coordination by getting rid of technology silos.
 It gives organizations a central hub through which one can create, manage, deliver, and optimize experiences driven by content and data across all channels.